ymdatta/ASE_Spring24_Project/src/gate.md

 DATE's update method ensures that the thing being added is a row [^makerows].
-After that, there are two cases:

-- This is the first ROW we have ever seen.
-In that case, this is the row of column names from which we have to create a COLS object.
+After that, there are two cases.
+Firstly, if this is the first ROW we have seen, then we need to create a COLS object.
-- This is after the first ROW.
-In this case, we need to update our COLS with information from this ROW, then store the ROW.
+Otherwise,  we need to update our COLS with information from this ROW, then store the ROW.

-[^makerows]: When reading from disk, the infomation arrives in a raw Lua table and _not_ a ROW.
+[^makerows]: When reading from disk, the information arrives in a raw Lua table and _not_ a ROW.
 In that case, we create a new ROW fom that table-- see first line of `DATA:add()`.